 - Attached foundation

-The pros of this mattress are the cooling Airegel technology, smooth feel of the Tencel fabric, and the luxury materials.
+The pros of this mattress are the cooling technologies in the top layers, multiple firmness and top designs, and high quality materials.

 Price Range: $2675-$4079